mtguerreiro/pcbs/_sources/adc_board_six_channels.rst.txt

 adc-board-six-channels
 ======================

-The ``adc-board-six-channels`` is a board containing six ADCs, intended for single-ended measurements.
+``adc-board-six-channels`` is a board containing six ADCs, intended for single-ended measurements.
 The boad supports ADCs with SOT-23-6 package and SPI interface.

 A diagram of the board is shown in  :numref:`fig-adc-board-six-channels-diagram`, where: